psake/docs/docs/tutorial-basics/parameters-properties.md

 ---
+title: Parameters & Properties
 description: "How to use parameters and properties in your build script."
 sidebar_position: 11
 ---

-# Parameters & Properties

 To summarize the differences between passing parameters and properties to the `Invoke-psake` function:

-* Parameters and Properties can both be passed to the Invoke-psake function simultaneously
+* Parameters and "properties" can both be passed to the Invoke-psake function simultaneously
-* Parameters are set before any `properties` blocks are run
+* Parameters are set before any "properties" blocks are run
-* Properties are set after all `properties` blocks have run
+* Properties are set after all "properties" blocks have run

 ## Parameters